Download This Sample

-- The 1830 Indian Removal Act led to the removal of approximately 60,000 Indians from their ancestral lands.
+- The 1830 Indian Removal Act led to the removal of approximately 60,000 Native Americans from their ancestral land.
 Their terrible journey is now known as the Trail of Tears.

-- In order to end the war, the Treaty of Guadalupe Hidalgo was signed with Mexico ceeding Upper California and New Mexico to the United States for the amount of $15 million.
+- In order to end the war, the Treaty of Guadalupe Hidalgo was signed with Mexico ceding Upper California and New Mexico to the United States for the amount of $15 million.